 Failure to Re-Apply

-If a Member has not re-applied for Membership with the Branch within one month of reapplication falling due, that Member’s membership will be deemed to have lapsed from that time.
+If a Member has not re-applied for Membership of the Branch within one month of reapplication falling due, that Member’s membership will cease from that time.
 The Register shall be amended to reflect any lapse of membership under this clause 17.3 as soon as practicable.

 Member to Re-Apply